 - i.
 The Board should determine the appropriate number of Board members.
-The Board must have a minimum of 5 Board members, with a recommendation of a maximum of 12 members. - The Board must set a maximum tenure for Board members, not exceeding 10 years' membership in total, composed of two or more consecutive terms of office.
+The Board must have a minimum of 5 Board members, with a recommendation of a maximum of 12 members. - ii.
+The Board must set a maximum tenure for Board members, not exceeding 10 years' membership in total, composed of two or more consecutive terms of iii.
+The Board must maintain the highest standards of office.3

 - iii.
 The Board should ensure that it has the appropriate skills, expertise and diversity.
 Boards should consider areas of expertise including housing, law, finance, risk and service performance management.
 The Board should periodically assess any gaps in skills or competencies. - iv.
 The Board should have a policy for its own renewal.
 The Board should ensure the appropriate succession planning, of its Board membership based on the agreed skills, qualifications and attributes required.
 Larger and developing organisations should conduct a skills audit at least every two years. - v.
 Recruitment to Board vacancies should be open and transparent.
 All new Board members should receive induction training.
-All Board members should be provided with ongoing learning and development opportunities. - i.
+All Board members should be provided with ongoing learning and development opportunities. - vi.
 The Board should review its effectiveness on a regular basis.
 An appraisal process should be carried out at appropriate intervals for the whole Board.

-3.4 Principle 4 Conducting affairs with honesty and integrity, and with a commitment to openness and accountability
+Conducting affairs with honesty and integrity, and with a commitment to openness and accountability